huaweicloud/terraform-provider-huaweicloud/docs/resources/dms_rocketmq_consumer_group.md

 * `enabled` - (Optional, Bool) Specifies the consumer group is enabled or not.
 Default to true.

 * `broadcast` - (Optional, Bool) Specifies whether to broadcast of the consumer group.

+* `description` - (Optional, String) Specifies the description of the consumer group.

 ## Attribute Reference